Wear The Gown: Why it is still important to wear a mask

-"We've seen that when people have been exposed to somebody else with the COVID-19 infection, if they've been wearing a mask often times they are protected from getting the infection themselves," said Dr. Jason Bowling, the hospital epidemiologist for University Health and Associate Professor of Infectious Diseases with UT Health San Antonio.
+"We've seen that when people have been exposed to somebody else with the COVID-19 infection, if they've been wearing a mask often times they are protected from getting the infection themselves," said Jason Bowling, hospital epidemiologist for University Health, as well as associate professor of infectious diseases with UT Health San Antonio.

 He says the science of wearing masks just makes sense.

-"They protect not only against the large respiratory droplets that can be transmitted by anybody with COVID-19 infection but they also protect against the very tiny droplets that can carry themselves further distances," Dr. Bowling said.
+"They protect not only against the large respiratory droplets that can be transmitted by anybody with COVID-19 infection, but they also protect against the very tiny droplets that can carry themselves further distances," Bowling said.

-The CDC took a look at infection and death rates from March through December at the state level, comparing states that did and didn't have mask mandates and limits.
-They found that mandating masks was associated with a decrease in daily COVID-19 case and growth rates within 20 days of implementation.
-Allowing on-premises restaurant dining was associated with an increase in daily COVID-19 case growth rates 41 to 100 days after implementation and an increase in daily death growth rates 61 to 100 days after implementation.
+The Centers for Disease Control observed infection and death rates from March through December at the state level, comparing states that did and didn't have mask mandates and business capacity limits.
+They found that mask mandates was associated with a decrease in daily COVID-19 case and growth rates within 20 days of implementation.
+Additionally, the study found that allowing on-premises restaurant dining was associated with an increase in daily COVID-19 case growth rates 41 to 100 days after implementation, and an increase in daily death growth rates 61 to 100 days after implementation.

-Overall they concluded that mask mandates and restricting any on-premises dining at restaurants can help limit community transmission of COVID-19 and reduce case and death growth rates.
+Overall, the CDC concluded that mask mandates and restricting any on-site dining can help limit community transmission of COVID-19, while also reducing case and death growth rates.
 These findings can inform public policies to reduce community spread of COVID-19.

 How you wear a mask is just as important as wearing one at all.
 Make sure it covers both your nose and mouth, it fits snugly and comfortable against the sides of the face, the mask is secured with ties or ear loops, it allows for unrestricted breathing, and has multiple layers of fabric.

-"Often times you see people wearing the mask underneath the nose and that's a no-no because the droplets the respiratory droplets can be spread from where the nose is not covered but also you are exposed," Dr. Bowling added.
+"Oftentimes you see people wearing the mask underneath the nose and that's a no-no because the droplets, the respiratory droplets, can be spread from where the nose is not covered," Bowling said.
+"But also you are exposed."

 Lets us know if you will still be wearing a mask in public by tweeting KENS 5 with the hashtag, #WhyIWillStillWearAMask.